Lunch Box Music@M2: Laura Brumbaugh, Amanda Hopson, Tony Weinstein, piano

 Music on the Square, 21 N. Indiana

-For this informal program of playing and chatting, DePauw faculty members LAURA BRUMBAUGH, AMANDA HOPSON, and TONY WEINSTEIN will offer a FREE lunch hour concert for your listening pleasure at M2 in downtown Greencastle.
+For this informal program of playing and chatting, DePauw faculty pianists LAURA BRUMBAUGH, AMANDA HOPSON, and TONY WEINSTEIN will offer a FREE lunch hour concert for your listening pleasure at M2 in downtown Greencastle.
 Guests are invited to bring their own lunch or buy a box lunch at Music on the Square.

 No tickets needed to this free event.
 A limited number of box lunches by Bon Appétit will be available for purchase at M2.